Ayushsusheel/Ayushsusheel/README.md

 <h6>
 Hi,
 I'm Ayush Susheel, a final year student.<br>
-My area of interest is in the Software Development field and currently I'm looking for an opportunity where I can be a valuable asset for an organization to work in & able to provide optimal solutions, work with the team to come up with new ideas and complete the tasks assigned with better results.
+My area of interest is in the Software Development field and currently<br>
+I'm looking for an opportunity where I can be a valuable asset for an organization to work in &<br> able to provide optimal solutions, <br>work with the team to come up with new ideas and complete the tasks<br> assigned with better results.
  </h6>
 </i><h2>